 Spell out days of the week, abbreviate months

 Lowercase, no dash

-Faculty & Staff Web Pages categories to include:
+Faculty and Staff Web Pages Categories to Include:

 Name (hyperlink to their personal NOVA website if they have one) | Discipline | Phone | Email

 FAQ not FAQs:

 It is an abbreviation for Frequently Asked Questions (the "s" at the end is implied)

 Accepted form with an -s on the end of Agreements, NOT on the end of Admission

 AP lifted the ruling on the use of more than versus over; choose whichever term you prefer as long as it’s used consistently throughout the same story